kili-technology/kili-python-sdk/docs/sdk/tutorials/ocr_pre_annotations.md

 <img src="https://drive.google.com/uc?export=view&id=1ceNwCgLwIyyjPwU42xIoz6mMT3enLewW" width="800">

-We will use the Google Vision API to perform Optical Character Recognition on the different texts in the image.
+We will use the Google Vision API to perform Optical Character Recognition on the different inscriptions in this image.

 To use the google API, we need to install some packages: